mohmehdi/Blender-Clipboard-to-Scene/README.md

 ## How to Install:

-1. Add [PIL or pillow](https://pillow.readthedocs.io/en/stable/) to your Blender folder here: `C:\Program Files\Blender Foundation\Blender 2.91\2.91\python\lib` or in `\scripts\modules`
+1. install Pillow with your blender python located in `Blender Foundation\Blender 2.91\2.91\python\bin` and run this `python.exe -m pip install Pillow --upgrade` with it
-2. go to Edit-> Preferences -> Add-ons and click install then select the `add image.py` file
+2. go to Edit-> Preferences -> Add-ons enable `Import-Export Images as Planes` which is a blender built-in add-on
-3. enable  the add on
+3. go to Edit-> Preferences -> Add-ons and click install then select the `add image.py` file
-4. well, first you need to download all of those things
+4. enable  the add on

 ### How to Use this:
 ::in order to use this add-on you need to enable blenders built in `Import Images as Planes` add-on first::